BuildingConnected/atomic-emails/packages/email-style-validator/README.md

 ### Email Style Validator

 Email Style Validator is simply a higher-order function that you pass a config and it returns a function that ensures css styles used are compatible with the email clients you specify in the config.
-[Full listing of all clients]().
+[Full listing of all supported clients](https://github.com/BuildingConnected/atomic-emails/blob/master/packages/email-style-validator/src/clients.json).

 Example usage: